takatchi-mix/takatchi-mix/README.md

 # Backend Developer in Japan👋
 ###  29 years old
 ###
-I work as a back-end developer with a focus on Java, working in financial and mission-critical systems.
+I work as a back-end developer with a focus on Java, working in financial and core systems.
 My commitment to providing high quality code meets the requirements of the project and always strives to exceed the client's expectations.

 I have a proven track record of delivering innovative solutions.
-My technical toolkit includes HTML, CSS, Python, SQLServer, Java, Pytorch, Tensorflow and I am continually exploring new tools and frameworks to enhance my skills.
+My technical toolkit includes HTML, CSS, Python, SQLServer, Java, Pytorch, and Tensorflow.
+I continue to explore new tools and frameworks to enhance my skills.
-I am constantly improving myself to become an engineer who can enrich people's lives with LLM, machine learning, and deep learning, with a focus on AI.
+I am constantly improving myself to become an engineer who can enrich people's lives with LLM, machine learning, and deep learning with a focus on AI in the future.

 #